uvic-aero/onboard-computer/README.md

 # UVic AERO Onboard Computer

-The purpose of the Onboard Computer (OBC) is to remotely control our camera (Sony ILCE 5100), utilize the camera API, and stream images/video from the camera to our ground station
+The purpose of the Onboard Computer (OBC) is to provide an functionality and interfacing to remote vehicles.
+The software runnning on OBC will adapt with the requirements of each years competition.

 ### Requirements
 * Python3.6 or greater